ethereum-mining/ethminer/docs/API_DOCUMENTATION.md

 ### miner_setverbosity

-Set the verbosity level of ethminer.
+Set the verbosity level of progminer.

 ```js
 {